 Here's the process, step by step:

-- Turn on a Fast Pair-enabled device and put it in pairing mode.
+- Turn on a Fast Pair-enabled accessory and put it in pairing mode.

 - You will receive a notification asking you to "Tap to pair" to the device.

 - When you tap on the notification, Android uses Bluetooth to establish a connection.

 - A success notification will be shown with a link to download the companion app.